 Peggen is an enrolled member of the Northern Arapaho Tribe.
 She joined the Salmon Defense team in 2011 and has helped nurture and grow Salmon Defense into the capable functioning tool that it was envisioned by its founders to be.

 Peggen received her BA from Evergreen State with an emphasis in sustainable business, human resource management, and marketing.
-She is currently working to complete her Masters in Public Administration with an emphasis in Tribal Government.
+Peggen has earned her Master’s Degree in Public Administration with an emphasis in Tribal Government.

 She has 28 years of experience working with Indian tribes on treaty resource protection and natural resource management issues throughout the Pacific Northwest.
 Policy and program development skills combined with a love of the region, its places and people maintain her focus.

 She is currently both the Habitat Services Director at the Northwest Indian Fisheries Commission and the Executive Director of Salmon Defense.
 She lives in Olympia with her husband, Kurt, and son, Sky.